 There are no drop bags for the 12.5K race.

 Early Mid-May in Northern Minnesota – we can have highs in the mid 80′s and lows in the mid 30′s or, believe it or not, a combination of both!
 Rain is not uncommon and either is mud.
 All of the snow is usually gone but you may see a small patch here or there.
 Be prepared, watch the forecast and plan accordingly.

 The Superior Spring Trail Race hosts three races simultaneously, the Superior 50KM Trail Race (starts at 7:00 AM Saturday) and the Superior 25KM Trail Race (starts at 8:00 AM Saturday) and the Superior 12.5KM (starts at 9:00AM Saturday).
 Each distance will have its own unique race number (unique color and number series) so runners can be easily identified by race officials, volunteers, spectators and other runners.
 We ask that all competitors wear their number on the front of their body on their outer-most layer at all times.
-If we cannot see your number we cannot take your finishing time at the finish.
+Runners will be tracked coming into and out of each aid station.
+If we cannot see your number, we cannot track you or take your finishing time and if we cannot do that, you will be disqualified and will not earn an official finish.
 More info and a graphic illustration can be found HERE

 Your timing chip will be affixed to the back of your race number.
 Do not remove your timing chip.
 Do not bend or fold your timing chip or crumple your race number – this may break your timing chip.
 Your race number and your timing chip must be pinned on your outer-most layer at all times.
 Above guidelines must be followed in order ensure that split times and finish times are recorded.
 This chip is disposable and does not need to be returned.
 HERE is a rendering of the back of your race number / bib illustrating where your timing chip will be placed.